-If you’re visiting Siargao, then make sure to add a day-trip to Sohoton Cove to your bucket list.
-In this guide, I’ll try to convince to do just that, while also detailing everything you need to know to make it happen!
+If you’re visiting Siargao, then make sure to add a day trip to Sohoton Cove to your bucket list.
+In this guide, I’ll try to convince you to do just that, while also detailing everything you need to know to make it happen!

 Featured in: Siargao Island Travel Guide